 If the accused student and the Student Conduct Administrator do not request a hearing, the interim suspension remains in effect.

 During an interim suspension, students shall be denied access to the campus (including classes), and shall be denied access to electronic services of the College, such as online courses, Internet or other Distance Learning activities, e-mail, and/or all other College activities or privileges for which the student might otherwise be eligible.
 Continued use of such services without the express permission of the Director of Student Engagement, or designee, shall be considered a further and additional violation of the Code of Conduct.

 Charging a Student with Misconduct

 Any student or College Official may file a complaint of misconduct against a student.
-The complaint(s) of misconduct shall be submitted, in writing, to the Director of Student Engagement, or designee, within ten (10) workdays of the point at which the alleged misconduct occurred or within ten (10) workdays of the point at which the alleged misconduct could reasonably have been known to occur.
-An Incident Report submitted by Campus Safety/Security officers to the Director of Student Engagement, or designee, can be a written complaint of misconduct.
+The complaint(s) of misconduct shall be submitted, in writing, to the Dean of Students, or designee, within ten (10) workdays of the point at which the alleged misconduct occurred or within ten (10) workdays of the point at which the alleged misconduct could reasonably have been known to occur.
+An Incident Report submitted by Campus Safety/Security officers to the Dean of Students, or designee, can be a written complaint of misconduct.

-The Director of Student Engagement, or designee, shall review all alleged violations involving students, and may conduct an investigation to determine if the charges have merit and if they can be disposed of administratively by mutual consent of both parties involved on a basis acceptable to the Director of Student Engagement, or designee.
+The Dean of Students, or designee, shall review all alleged violations involving students, and may conduct an investigation to determine if the charges have merit and if they can be disposed of administratively by mutual consent of both parties involved on a basis acceptable to the Dean of Students, or designee.
 Such disposition shall be final and there shall be no subsequent proceedings.
-If the alleged misconduct is not admitted, or cannot be disposed of by mutual consent, the Director of Student Engagement may later serve in the same matter as the Student Conduct Administrator.
+If the alleged misconduct is not admitted, or cannot be disposed of by mutual consent, the Dean of Students may later serve in the same matter as the Student Conduct Administrator.

 The Student Conduct Administrator may seek to resolve disputes through arbitration or mediation.